opensearch-project/data-prepper/data-prepper-plugins/opensearch/README.md

 ### Management Disabled Index Type

-When `index_type` is set to `management_disabled`, Data Prepper will not perform any index management.
-It will not use ISM, create templates, or even validate the index.
-This setting can be useful when you want to minimize the permissions granted to Data Prepper.
-You must configure some other mechanism (e.g. ISM) to create and configure you indices.
+Normally Data Prepper manages the indices it needs within OpenSearch.
+When `index_type` is set to `management_disabled`, Data Prepper will not perform any index management on your behalf.
+You must provide your own mechanism for creating the indices with the correct mappings applied.
+Data Prepper will not use ISM, create templates, or even validate that the index exists.
+This setting can be useful when you want to minimize the OpenSearch permissions which you grant to Data Prepper.
+But, you should only use it if you are proficient with OpenSearch index management.

 With management disabled, Data Prepper can run with only being granted the `["indices:data/write/index", "indices:data/write/bulk*", "indices:admin/mapping/put"]` permissions on the desired indices.
 It is strongly recommend to retain the `"indices:admin/mapping/put"` permission.
-If Data Prepper lacks this permission, then it cannot write any documents which would rely on dynamic mapping.
+If Data Prepper lacks this permission, then it cannot write any documents that rely on dynamic mapping.
 You would need to take great care to ensure that every possible field is explicitly mapped by your index template.

 ## Metrics